Rob Roy (novel): Editions

 The first edition, in three volumes, dated 1818, was published in Edinburgh on 30 December 1817 by Archibald Constable and Co. and in London on 13 January 1818 by Longman, Hurst, Rees, Orme, and Brown.
 As with all the Waverley novels before 1827 publication was anonymous.
 The print run was 10,000 and the price £1 4s.
 Scott was involved in only two of the subsequent editions of the novel.
-In 1823 he made significant changes to the text for the 18mo Novels and Tales, though that was essentially a textual dead end.
-At the end of 1828 he revised the text, somewhat sporadically, for the 'Magnum' edition and provided notes and a very long introduction: it appeared as Volumes 7 and 8 in December 1829 and January 1830.
+In 1823, he made significant changes to the text for the 18-month Novels and Tales, though that was essentially a textual dead end.
+At the end of 1828, he revised the text for the 'Magnum' edition somewhat sporadically and provided notes and a very long introduction; it appeared as Volumes 7 and 8 in December 1829 and January 1830.

-The standard modern edition, by David Hewitt, was published as Volume 5 of the Edinburgh Edition of the Waverley Novels in 2008: this is based on the first edition with emendations principally from Scott's manuscript; the new Magnum material is included in Volume 25a.
+The standard modern edition by David Hewitt was published as Volume 5 of the Edinburgh Edition of the Waverley Novels in 2008.
+This is based on the first edition with emendations principally from Scott's manuscript; the new Magnum material is included in Volume 25a.

 Plot summary

 The story takes place just before the 1715 Jacobite Rising, with much of Scotland in turmoil.

 Frank Osbaldistone, the narrator, quarrels with his father and is sent to stay with an uncle, Sir Hildebrand Osbaldistone, in Northumberland.
 Frank falls in love with Diana Vernon, Sir Hildebrand's niece, whose father has been forced to go into hiding because of his Jacobite sympathies.
 Frank's cousin, Rashleigh, steals important documents vital to the honour and economic solvency of Frank's father, William, and Frank pursues Rashleigh to Scotland.
 Several times his path crosses the mysterious and powerful figure Robert Roy MacGregor, known as Rob Roy, an associate of Diana's uncle Sir Hildebrand.
 There is much confusion as the action shifts to the beautiful mountains and valleys around Loch Lomond.
 A British army detachment is ambushed and there is bloodshed.
 All Sir Hildebrand's sons but Rashleigh are killed in the Jacobite Rising, and Rashleigh too meets a bloody end.
 Following this, Frank inherits Sir Hildebrand's property and marries Diana.

 The plot has been criticised as disjointed.
 Robert Louis Stevenson, however, who loved it from childhood, regarded Rob Roy as the best novel of the greatest of all novelists.

 The novel is a brutally realistic depiction of the social conditions in Highland and Lowland Scotland in the early 18th century.
-The Highlanders were compared with American Indians, as regards to their primitive, isolated lifestyle.
-Some of the dialogue is in broad Scottish, and the novel includes a glossary of Scottish words.
+The Highlanders were compared with American Indians, as regards their primitive, isolated lifestyle.
+Some of the dialogue is in Scots, and the novel includes a glossary of Scottish words.